-Future Work
+3.4 Future Work

-This paper has provided the groundwork for the design of increasingly sophisticated models that incorporate additional contextual and temporal variables and that can use demographic priors for bootstrapping.
-For example, if the discovered Bluetooth devices can be clustered based on copresense, it may be possible to classify particular Bluetooth phones as family, colleagues, and friends and incorporate the proximity of these individuals as observational variables.
-Additionally, the phones in this study also sample the ambient audio environmental periodically to detect the subjects' media consumption, information that should also make for an intriguing additional observed variable in the DBN.
-We are also planning on expanding these models to incorporate predicted dwell-times for locations.
-Lastly, we would like to explore the potential of using demographic bootstrapping to aid in efficient model parameterization as introduced in similar models (Liao et al. 2004).
+This paper has provided the groundwork for the design of increasingly sophisticated models based on data from mobile phones that incorporate contextual and temporal variables and can use demographic priors for bootstrapping.
+For example, if the discovered Bluetooth devices can be clustered based on co-presense, it may be possible to classify particular Bluetooth phones as family, colleagues, and friends, incorporating the proximity of these individuals as observational variables.
+Additionally, the phones in this study also sample the ambient audio environment periodically to detect the subjects' media consumption, information that should also make for an intriguing additional observed variable in the DBN.
+Lastly, we would like to explore the potential of using demographic bootstrapping to aid in efficient model parameterization as introduced in similar models [10].

-We have demonstrated the potential to repurpose algorithms developed originally to quantify community structure within graphs to idenitfy salient locations within a cellular tower network.
-We have validated these unsupervised clustering algorithms on a known cluster of towers using the Bluetooth beacon installed in each of our randomly sampled
+We have demonstrated the potential to repurpose algorithms developed originally to quantify community structure within graphs to identify salient locations within a cellular tower network.
+We have validated these unsupervised clustering algorithms on a known cluster of towers using the Bluetooth beacon installed in each of our randomly sampled subjects' homes.
+The resultant set of inferred clusters of towers correspond to salient locations and are incorporated as states in our DBN models.

-Figure 4: A sequence of transitions between clusters of towers corresponding to locations (top) and the average error rates for predicted transitions (bottom).
-The X-factor model was tested on approximately one month of movement segmented using Ncuts into 20 locations.
-While the top inferred location is 92% correct for this set of data, the subsequent location is in the top four locations over 99% of the time.

-subjects' homes.
-The resultant set of inferred clusters of towers correspond to salient locations and are incorporated as states into our DBN models.
 We introduced the X-Factor model to detect behaviors that deviate from a given routine by incorporating an additional latent variable corresponding a normal / abnormal switch.
-We hope that these characterization and prediction methods for cellular tower data will contribute to the growing foundation that will support future pervasive computing applications.
+By calculating the entropy of the transition matrix from this model we were able to quantify the amount of structure in the daily routines of different demographics.
+It is our hope that these analytical methodologies will provide a framework for future studies of this rich behavioral data, currently being generated by the majority of humans today.